-Moroccan harira soup is one of these soups that can warm you through and through.
-It’s full of bold spices – kefta spice blend and harissa in particular – that just delight your taste buds.
+Harira soup is a traditional soup that originated in Morocco.
+It’s a hearty and flavorful soup, known for its rich and warming flavor.
+Seriously, it’s one of these soups that just makes you feel good through and through.
+Our Moroccan harira soup, as expected, is full of bold spices – kefta spice blend and harissa in particular – that just delight your taste buds.
 It’s earthy and spicy, homey, and yet exotic.

 The added touch of cayenne pepper brings a little additional heat to the recipe.
 Feel free to adapt here – remove it completely if you prefer or add more if you love some extra heat.
-Note, the harissa will still provide a mild spiciness to the soup.
+Note, the harissa in the recipe will still provide a mild spiciness to the soup.
+So, if you’re simply looking for “warming comfort food”, you’ll get that even without the cayenne.

 Moroccan Harira Soup